Clinical experience · Kratom and 7-OH dependence

 Symptoms include muscle aches, irritability, anxiety, insomnia, sweating, and strong cravings.
 Severity depends on dose, duration, and the form of kratom used.
 7-OH withdrawal is generally more intense than kratom leaf withdrawal at equivalent opioid effect levels.

-Withdrawal is not medically dangerous in the way that alcohol or benzodiazepine withdrawal can be — but it is uncomfortable enough that many people return to using kratom to relieve it.
-This cycle is what makes stopping difficult without medical support.
+Kratom withdrawal is not typically life-threatening in the way severe alcohol or benzodiazepine withdrawal can be, but it can still require medical care — especially if symptoms are severe, dehydration occurs, mental health symptoms worsen, pregnancy is involved, or other substances are being used.
+Many people return to using kratom to relieve withdrawal, which is what makes stopping difficult without medical support.

 Treatment

-Because kratom acts on opioid receptors, buprenorphine (Suboxone) addresses both withdrawal and cravings directly.
-Treatment is available through telehealth — no in-person visit required.
+Because kratom acts on opioid receptors, buprenorphine (Suboxone) targets the same pathway and can address withdrawal and cravings.
+Buprenorphine is FDA-approved for opioid use disorder, not specifically for kratom use disorder — the evidence for kratom-specific use comes from published case reports and case series, and the decision should be individualized by a clinician.
+Treatment is available through telehealth where clinically appropriate.
 MyStreetHealth provides buprenorphine treatment for kratom and 7-OH dependence in Virginia, West Virginia, Maryland, Washington DC, and Ohio.